patrick-llgc/Learning-Deep-Learning/paper_notes/bevdet4d.md

 - Spatiotemporal alignment simplifies the task of velocity estimation
 	- it removes the need to learn position shifting relevant to ego motion.
 	- Also after the alignment the velocity estimation and orientation is strongly correlated.
+- Time window is only 2.
+May be improved if longer time window is used. --> Similar to [BEVDepth](bevdepth.md).

 #### Technical details
 - [PETR](petr.md) uses heavy data augmentation, like [BEVDet](bevdet.md).
 The data augmentation in image view (IV) is a bit puzzling but could lead to more robust behavior during inference.